Alsumaitti/mia-env/docs/literature_review.md

 ## 8. Disclosure

-This literature review was prepared with AI-assisted research tools for source retrieval and drafting; all citations were verified against publicly available abstracts before inclusion.
+This literature review was prepared with assistance with Ai gammer check and enhance writing also for source retrieval; all citations were verified against publicly available abstracts before inclusion.